jneb28/josh-graphql-prisma/README.md

-# josh-graphql-prisma
+# josh-prisma-docker
-A node server using graphql and prisma
+a node graphql api server using prisma and docker

 ## Project Setup
 Clone the repo

 ```
-cd josh-graphql-prisma
+cd josh-prisma-docker
 ```

 ```